 Southern Ontario is witnessing increasing urbanization, and with it a host of changes, challenges and opportunities.
 For example, younger people are known as early adopters of new technologies, yet older people are experiencing technologies and their consequences in surprising ways.
 By 2050, we expect a third of Canadians to be older than 65.
 What kinds of services, societies, and care do we envision to support our communities in the face of these changes?
 By bringing you together with others who have different areas of expertise, we will imagine such future challenges together.

 Our participatory action research engages a diverse panel of academics, professionals, and students for a Co-laboratory workshop organized and facilitated according to principles of the Structured Dialogic Design methodology.
 Dialogic design is a multi-technique methodology based on human and computer-facilitated structuring of inquiry for a complex social or civic concern.
 Democratic by design, SDD produces strong consensus while avoiding cognitive biases, by adopting a series of language structures that conserve participant autonomy, authenticity, and shared commitment while mitigating group cognitive bias, power bias, and content complexity.
 Participant contributions inform our October 2012 final report to SSHRC.
-Findings are being taken forward to a national summit and on to further synthesis in 2013, helping to articulate Canada’s future social sciences and humanities research agenda.
+Findings have been taken forward to a national summit and on to further synthesis, helping to articulate Canada’s future social sciences and humanities research agenda.

 The Co-laboratory process relies on a well-defined sample of stakeholders selected not on "representativeness" but on principles of requisite variety.
 Primary stakeholders include research leaders from the academic team, who will be leading proposed research for SSHRC in the near term.
 Participating stakeholders includes those from business, academia, government and civil society whose programs will be touched by SSHRC research initiatives over the 5, 10, and 20 year horizons envisioned by the research for Imagining Canada's Future.